 Our Final Thoughts

-Choosing a CMS platform is one of the first steps toward improving your site’s SEO.
-We suggest Statamic, Shopify or WordPress, with Joomla and Drupal close runners up.
+Choosing a CMS platform is one of the first steps toward improving your site’s SEO strategy.
+We suggest Statamic, Shopify or WordPress, with Joomla and Drupal close runners-up.
 Ultimately, the CMS you choose should be determined by your personal preferences and how much time you want to spend managing your website.